Monday, January 2, 2012

 **Congratulations to Jax for winning a Fyrflyz!
 Jax, please email shipping info so that your prize can be shipped!**

-My nephews and nieces live in Africa - the other side of the world to us.
+My nephews and nieces live in Africa – the other side of the world from us.
 I adore them all and lament the fact that they are growing up so far from us.
 We stay in touch via Skype, but wonderful as this, it’s never as good as the real thing.

-In an effort to compensate for the distance between us, I am forever shipping off little care packages and I’ve since developed a reputation as the ‘cool aunt’ - the one who sends the best Christmas and birthday gifts – shhhh, don’t tell the other aunts!
+In an effort to compensate for the distance between us, I am forever shipping off little care packages, and I’ve since developed a reputation as the ‘cool aunt’ – the one who sends the best Christmas and birthday gifts – shhhh, don’t tell the other aunts!

 Keeping the ‘cool aunt’ status has become increasingly difficult as the nieces and nephews grow older and their gift needs become more complicated than a quick trip to the Disney store.

 Meet Fyrflyz, a neat spinning toy that creates light shows in the palm of your hand!
-Pudding Pie was entranced by this fun little toy - and her dad even more so!
-We took our Fyrflyz outside after dinner and had a blast making awesome rings, figure eights and other light shapes with the Fyrflyz.
+Pudding Pie was entranced by this fun little toy – and her dad even more so!
+We took our Fyrflyz outside after dinner and had a blast making awesome rings, figure eights, and other light shapes with the Fyrflyz.
 (See very amateur movie clip at the end!)
 And, as evidenced in this photo, Pudding Pie was happy to continue the fun indoors, although the effect is not quite as dramatic!

 Fyrflyz are available at Toys 'R Us stores.